 Schwader had been introduced to the wonderful world of computers in 1977 when his older brother, who had been paralyzed in a car accident and needed something to relieve his boredom, had bought one of the first Apple II computers.
 Schwader quickly became his brother’s extended hands and helped him with various computer operations, punching in commands, bringing the computer to life.
 With Schwader being a meticulous and very systematic person it was a match made in heaven and it didn’t take long before the intriguing machine had fully captured his imagination.
 Every day Schwader would try out new software and different graphics demos, completely absorbed, spending nights debugging, unraveling their mysteries, bit by bit.

 Being an avid player of arcade games his debugging and simple routines soon turned into fully playable games.
 After writing Bustout, a simple Lo-Res Breakout clone, he dove into assembly language where he spent the next couple of years trying to uncover the inner workings of the powerful language.
-At the time there were no books to learn from and the magazine articles were few and far between, everything he needed to learn was through trial and error.
+At the time there were no books to learn from and magazine articles were few and far between, everything he needed to learn was through trial and error.

-His efforts resulted in Smash-Up, a Head-On clone, he copied to cassettes and sent to local stores where it sold a few hundred copies, not a smashing success but indeed proved that by taming the power of the computer he could craft experiences others could enjoy, earning a dime or two in the process.
+His efforts resulted in Smash-Up, a Head-On clone, which he copied to cassettes and sent to local stores where it sold a few hundred copies, not a smashing success but indeed proved that by taming the power of the computer he could craft experiences others could enjoy, earning a dime or two in the process.

 At the time Schwader was getting into cribbage but the fact he often didn’t have anyone to play against, led him to his next project.
 In the Apple II’s simple and slow build-in mini-assembler he wrote a program that essential could be his cribbage partner.
 Over the next few months, the efforts produced a quite advanced cribbage game where the software’s algorithm could evaluate his hand by 12 major rules.
 The software worked flawlessly and was nearly as good at cribbage as Schwader himself.
 He copied the game to cassettes and started selling it alongside his earlier game.